Prince Bernhard of Lippe-Biesterfeld: Marriage and children

 Bernhard met then-Princess Juliana at the 1936 Winter Olympics at Garmisch-Partenkirchen.
 Juliana's mother, Queen Wilhelmina, had spent most of the 1930s looking for a suitable husband for Juliana.
-As a Protestant of royal rank (the Lippes were a sovereign house in the German Empire), Bernhard was deemed acceptable for the devoutly religious Wilhelmina.
+As a Protestant of royal rank (the House of Lippe was a sovereign house in the German Empire), Bernhard was deemed acceptable for the devoutly religious Wilhelmina.
 They were distantly related, seventh cousins, both descending from Lebrecht, Prince of Anhalt-Zeitz-Hoym.
 Wilhelmina left nothing to chance, and had her lawyers draft a very detailed prenuptial agreement that specified exactly what Bernhard could and could not do.
 The couple's engagement was announced on 8 September 1936, and they were married at The Hague on 7 January 1937.
 Earlier, Bernhard had been granted Dutch citizenship and changed the spelling of his names from German to Dutch.
 Previously styled as Serene Highness, he became a Royal Highness by Dutch law.
 His appropriateness as consort of the future Queen would later become a matter of considerable public debate.

 Prince Bernhard fathered six children, four of them with Queen Juliana.
 The eldest daughter is Beatrix, (born 1938), who later became Queen of the Netherlands.
 His other daughters with Juliana are Irene (born 1939), Margriet (born 1943) and Christina (1947–2019).

 He had two "natural", or illegitimate, daughters.
 The first is Alicia von Bielefeld (born in San Francisco on 21 June 1952).
 Von Bielefeld has become a landscape architect and lives in the United States.
 His sixth daughter, Alexia Grinda (a.k.a.
 Alexia Lejeune or Alexia Grinda-Lejeune, born in Paris on 10 July 1967), is his child by Hélène Grinda, a French socialite and fashion model.
 Although rumours about these two children were already widespread, their status as his daughters was made official after his death.
-In December 2008, Dutch historian Cees Fasseur claimed that Jonathan Aitken, former British Conservative Cabinet Minister, was also a child of Prince Bernhard, the result of his wartime affair with Penelope Maffey.
+In December 2004, Dutch historian Cees Fasseur claimed that Jonathan Aitken, former British Conservative Cabinet Minister, is also a child of Prince Bernhard, the result of his wartime affair with Penelope Maffey.

-Attitudes to Nazi Germany

-Prince Bernhard was a member of the "Reiter-SS", a mounted unit of the SS and had joined the Nazi party before the war.
-He later also joined the National Socialist Motor Corps.